udayasindhu/ride-pool/README.md

-# PartnerTracking
+# RidePool

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.
+This project was generated with Angular version 11.0.1.

-## Development server
+## Steps to check the output
+1) Go to project location in file manager and open command line prompt.

+2) Run `npm install`

+3) Run `ng serve`.

+4) Navigate to `http://localhost:4200/` in any web browser.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Note: The app will automatically reload if you change any of the source files.

 ## Code scaffolding